Tennis-Khachanov downs Korda to lead Russian last-16 assault | Sports-Games

 Tennis-Khachanov downs Korda to lead Russian last-16 assault

+Fifth seed Rublev failed to back up Khachanov's advance, however, going down 6-3 4-6 4-6 6-0 6-3 to Hungary's Marton Fucsovics who reached his first Grand Slam quarter-final.
+For Khachanov the relief was clear as Korda hit long on match point, the Russian letting out a mighty roar.

-Karen Khachanov spearheaded a Russian assault in the fourth round at Wimbledon on Monday as he beat last-standing American Sebastian Korda in a five-set dog fight to reach the quarter-finals for the first time.
+Karen Khachanov spearheaded a Russian assault in the Wimbledon fourth round on Monday as he beat last-standing American Sebastian Korda in a five-set dog fight to reach the quarter-finals for the first time.

 Wimbledon debutant Korda, celebrating his 21st birthday, showed great resistance in the deciding set, saving a match point at 5-4 down with a reflex volley from a ball drilled with searing pace by Khachanov.
 Three times the American - son of former Australian Open champion Petr Korda and sister of Nelly who is the LPGA's number one golfer - broke the Russian's serve to stay in the match despite showing signs of cramp.

-But when he lost his serve again at 8-8 it proved decisive as Khachanov finished off a near four-hour tussle to set up a quarter-final against either Canadian Denis Shapovalov or Spain's Roberto Bautista Agut.
+But when he lost his serve again at 8-8 it proved decisive as Khachanov finished off a near four-hour tussle to set up a quarter-final against Canadian Denis Shapovalov.
+"Today I played my first ever five-set match," Korda said.
+"It was a whole new experience for me."

+Shapovalov, 22, is also a first-time Wimbledon quarter-finalist and Khachanov thinks it could be a chance for one of the younger brigade to go all the way and win a Grand Slam.
+"For sure the momentum is there," he said.
+"At the end of the day, if we look at the past slams, I mean, Daniil (Medvedev) was in two finals, Sascha (Zverev) was in his first final, Stefanos (Tsitsipas) was in the final.

+"They didn't get the wins, but I would say once you get there, I think you know the way back."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)